codesupport/discord-bot/README.md

 2. Build the source code with `npm run build`
 3. Start the Discord bot with `npm start`
    - You will need to supply the `DISCORD_TOKEN` environment variable

+If you would like to use a `.env` file for storing your environment variables please create it in the root of the project.

 ## Structure
 - All source code lives inside `src/`